artlu99/foxi-whistles/src/content/blog/launch.md

 For true private messaging, use a private message frame or something like XMTP / Comm from ashoat.eth.

-The <strong>Decentralized Whistles Protocol</strong> leverages cryptographic building blocks and the open Farcaster Protocol, to share restricted-distribution information in self-sovereign, transparent, and decentralized blah blah.
+The <strong>Decentralized Whistles Protocol</strong> leverages cryptographic building blocks and the open Farcaster Protocol, to share restricted-distribution information in self-sovereign, transparent, and sufficiently decentralized blah blah.
 Sufficiently permissionless and decentralized data availability for fun and profit!

 > Fun fact: Whistles was inspired by sha25leo.eth's Dolphin Translate frame and many community casts in /dolphin-zone .